Queen Cakes

 Since this was such an experimental venture, we used a commercial white cake mix and a canned icing; after all, our objective was drag queen appearance over substance.
 The most indispensable element of the project was two (count ‘em, two!) boxes of McCormick’s assorted food coloring and egg dye.
 Each box has formulas for achieving eight colors (red, yellow, green and blue as well as pretty purple, orange sunset, teal, mint green and dusty rose).

-Jake used two boxes of cake mix, split the batter into six equal amounts and then colored each bowl of batter.
-Because there was less batter per baking pan, oven time was reduced by at least five minutes.
+We used two boxes of cake mix, split the batter into six equal amounts and then colored each bowl of batter.
+Because there was less batter per baking pan, oven time was reduced by about half.

 Jake wanted to arrange the layers to his own satisfaction, but I told him that while that might be interesting, it might be better on this effort for us to stick to Roy G. Biv (less the “i” I think).
 After a brief discussion, the pans were numbered and labeled.
 Once cooled, we assembled the cake.
 It sat overnight in a white icing.